-Folding Machine into Transport Position
+Folding Machine

 - 1. Move machine onto level ground so it is straight behind the tractor. - Extend the wheel cylinders (#1) and the basket cylinders (#2) to lift machine off the ground.
 This places machine into lowest transport position.
 See Figure 12.